In 2016, SAMS programs in Jordan provided 125,320 medical services. Read more about our Jordan programs in our 2016 Annual Report.

 SAMS operates several medical relief program in Jordan.
-These programs target vulnerable populations, aimed at proving free medical services to Syrian refugees.
+These programs target vulnerable populations, aimed at providing free medical services to Syrian refugees.

 In Al Za’atari Camp, SAMS supports the largest multi-specialty clinic that sees an average of 500 patients each day.
 This facility also sees over half of the patients seeking treatment in the camp.
 The multi-specialty clinic in Al-Zaatari offers internal medicine, pediatric care, surgery, OB/GYN services, dermatology, ear/ nose/ throat services, ophthalmology, dental care, and physiotherapy.
 The Zaatari clinic was also selected by the Jordanian Health Ministry to provide vaccinations for the pediatric population of the camp.
 Additionally, medical staff travel outside of the clinic to visit patients residing in the camp to ensure that rehabilitation care reaches all those in need.